DraconDev/SamAI/tasks.md

 - add current and add site should be the same size
 - we need better styling for the home page
+- we need to be able order the icons by drag, so if i drag the 3rd icon between the 1st and 2nd icon, it becomes the 2nd icon

 ## Done